kewok/spegg/Documentation/Tutorial.md

 <a name="setup_issues">
 ## Some possible issues with getting sPEGG set up
 </a>
 Depending on your system's configuration, there may be some manual steps you would need to keep in mind when setting up **sPEGG**.
-Unfortunately, some of these issues are the result of a few of the pre-requistes that I've found don't always work "out of the box".
+Unfortunately, some of these issues are the result of a few of the pre-requisites that I've found don't always work "out of the box".
 On Ubuntu, using some of the default packages through

 ```sh
 $ sudo apt-get <package>